beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 Therefore the following rules with respect to the definition of method level constraints in inheritance hierarchies apply:

-* In sub types (be it sub classes or interface implementations) no parameter constraints must be declared on overridden or implemented methods (since this would pose a strengthening of preconditions to be fulfilled by the caller).
+* In sub types (be it sub classes/interfaces or interface implementations) no parameter constraints must be declared on overridden or implemented methods nor may parameters be marked for cascaded validation (since this would pose a strengthening of preconditions to be fulfilled by the caller).

-* In sub types (be it sub classes or interface implementations) return value constraints may be declared on overridden or implemented methods.
+* In sub types (be it sub classes/interfaces or interface implementations) return value constraints may be declared on overridden or implemented methods and the return value may be marked for cascaded validation.
 Upon validation, all return value constraints of the method in question are validated, wherever they are declared in the hierarchy (since this only poses possibly a strengthening but no weakening of the method's postconditions guaranteed to the caller).

 A conforming Bean Validation provider must throw a `ConstraintDefinitionException` when discovering that any of these rules are violated.